opensearch-project/opensearch-go/README.md

 - [License](#license)
 - [Copyright](#copyright)

+> **Warning**
+>
+> `2.3.0` is the last minor version for the 2.x line for the OpenSearch Go client.
+All new features will now be added to the upcoming major version 3.0.0 being developed in the [`main`](https://github.com/opensearch-project/opensearch-go) branch of this client.
+To upgrade to the next major version,see [UPGRADING](https://github.com/opensearch-project/opensearch-go/blob/main/UPGRADING.md).
+The 2.3.x line will be managed and supported for security fixes.

 ## Welcome!

 **opensearch-go** is [a community-driven, open source fork](https://aws.amazon.com/blogs/opensource/introducing-opensearch/) of go-elasticsearch licensed under the [Apache v2.0 License](LICENSE.txt).
 For more information, see [opensearch.org](https://opensearch.org/).